Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 supporting the assumption that they can be reasonably combined into a single category.

-# What time of the day through out the week should ?
+# When Does the City Get Sketchy?
 <div style="text-align: center;">
   <iframe src="my_bokeh_plot.html" width="150%" height="420" frameborder="0"></iframe>
   <p style="font-style: italic; font-size: 0.9em; color: gray;">